Price lists

 return squarePrice * area;

-Note: you can also combine multiple options into single variable and pass it to the lookup function.
+Note: you can also combine multiple options into a single variable and pass it to the lookup function.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.